Concluding Thoughts about Agile Implementation in Your Organization

 Collaboration

-Collaboration is a jargon that comes straight from the Agile manifesto.
-In fact, two of the four postulates of the Agile manifesto is related to collaboration whether it is the collaboration with the customer or within the organizations or vendors.
-Although it makes collaboration half interpretation of the Agile manifesto I perceive it as an essence of Agile.
+Collaboration is a concept that comes from the Agile manifesto.
+In fact, two of the four postulates of the Agile manifesto are related to collaboration whether it is the collaboration with the customer or within the organizations or vendors.
+Although it makes collaboration half the interpretation of the Agile manifesto, I perceive it as an essence of Agile.

 Collaboration can be achieved in a number of ways.
-It ranges from the conventional practices like standup meetings, sprint planning meetings and dash boards to some innovative methods.
+It ranges from conventional practises like standup meetings, sprint planning meetings and dashboards to some other innovative methods.

-Effective collaboration is a bigger target to achieve among the geographically distributed teams.
-Off shore development teams is a pretty common phenomenon in the software industry.
+Effective collaboration is a bigger target to achieve among geographically distributed teams.
+Offshore development teams are pretty common in the software industry.
 You can find a lot of research material on how to achieve collaboration among scattered agile teams.

 Many tools and techniques have been recommended by the practitioners but in any case, you’ll have to go through this struggle if you have the distributed setup.
 We were fortunate enough that most of our key team members are working in the same premises.

-The first thing I did after setting up the agile teams was making sure that the team members are co-located within the office.
-We have the cubicles shared by 4 to 6 members without any physical barriers.
+The first thing I did after setting up the agile teams was make sure that the team members are co-located within the office.
+We have cubicles shared by 4 to 6 members without any physical barriers.
 It helps us prominently in keeping their interaction going throughout the day beyond formal meet ups.
-We have injected the testers and the product owners among developers to break these functional walls as suggested by Agile philosophy.
-And we do it even for the product where team members don’t gather for daily standups these days.
+We have injected testers and product owners among developers to break these functional walls as suggested by the Agile philosophy.
+We even do it for products where team members don’t gather for daily standups these days.

 COLLABORATION